Gretchen Whitmer kidnapping plot: Barry Croft Jr.

 Barry Croft Jr. regularly posted violent messages on his social media accounts.
 These accounts depicted him wearing a tricorne and a sweatshirt with an insignia associated with the Three Percenters militia group; he was later identified as the second-in-command of its Wisconsin branch.
 The FBI identified him as a national leader of the organization in January 2021.
 He expressed support for the Russia investigation origins conspiracy theory and opposition to the country's current immigration policy, and he believed the investigations into President Trump constituted an "uprising".
-However, he also included Trump's name in a grievance-filled hit-list of politicians that he wanted to hang, which he posted on Facebook in late June.
+He also included Trump's name in a grievance-filled hit-list of politicians that he wanted to hang, which he posted on Facebook in late June.
 He was living in Bear, Delaware, at the time of his arrest.

 Croft was arrested multiple times from 1994 to 1996 for assault and burglary.
 He was convicted in 1997 for possessing a gun in the commission of a felony and spent three years in prison.
 In April 2019, Croft was pardoned for the conviction, as well as the prior assault and burglary charges, by Delaware Governor John Carney.
 According to recordings of the plotters, Croft claimed he was granted permission from God to commit murder.
 Croft was convicted in federal court for kidnapping conspiracy, conspiracy to use a weapon of mass destruction, and possessing an unregistered destructive device.
 In December 2022 he was sentenced to 19 years and seven months in federal prison.

 Kaleb Franks

 Kaleb Franks had spent $4,000 on the equipment during the planning, including a helmet and night-vision goggles.
 He also brought a rifle with a suppressor to one of the training exercises.
 According to his LinkedIn profile, he studied psychology at Washtenaw Community College and was employed as a peer recovery coach at an addiction treatment center in Waterford.
 He had battled an addiction to heroin but had been sober since 2013, according to his lawyer.
 He was convicted in 2011 for cocaine possession, and for second-degree home invasion in 2013.
 He served nine months in jail and two years under the jurisdiction of drug courts.
 He testified that he was motivated by a desire to die: Because much of his family had died, he "didn't want to live anymore" and secretly hoped to be killed by police in a shootout.
 Franks pleaded guilty to kidnapping conspiracy and was sentenced to four years in prison by a federal judge.